aileot/nvim-laurel/COOKBOOK.md

 <details>
 <summary>
-_Traditionally, a lot of spartan Vimmers have created a monolithtic augroup "MyVimrc" in Vim script..._
+<i>Traditionally, a lot of spartan Vimmers have created a monolithtic augroup "MyVimrc" in Vim script...</i>
 </summary>

 ```vim